aerickson/tf_authoritative_scanner/README.md

   - simple substring is used now, check for `resource "BLAH"` or `resource 'BLAH'`
   - don't false trigger, see 'Known Issues' above
 - add an option to show the list of authoritative resources checked for
+- provide links to documentation when an authoritative resource is detected

 ## Relevant Links